 will never become obsolete and with minimal maintenance, can last a lifetime.

 - Portability: Compact, rugged cases with carry handles, designed for transporting and storing.
 No permanently-attached

 cords or permanent flanges.
 Easy to take apart, change filters and clean.

-- Safe Mode: All units can operate in PCO Mode only, allowing units to be left running continuously in
+- Safe Mode: All units can operate in Safe Mode, allowing units to be left running continuously in occupied

 - More Cleaning Power: Unique 360-Surround permanent nano-anatase TiO2 reactor grid maximizes the hydroxyl